elastx/elx-docs/content/en/docs/openstack-iaas/guides/volume_retype.md

 ### Check status

-The volume status will change to ```retyping```, this can take a while depending on the size of volume.
+The volume status will change to ```retyping```, this can take a while depending on the volume size.
 After everything is done, the volume will have the status ```available```.

 ![Status-create-backup](/img/openstack-iaas/guides/ops_volume-retype-4.png)